Should You Buy Solar Shingles? (2024 Guide)

 A limited number of solar manufacturers produce solar shingles.
 Here’s an overview of some companies that provide solar roofing solutions.

-Solar shingles allow homeowners to benefit from solar energy without bulky panel installations.
-They do require a more extensive roof installation and typically cost more than standard solar panels.
+We believe that solar shingles are worth the investment for homeowners who do not want bulky solar panel installations but want the benefits of utilizing solar energy and are willing to spend for it.
+Solar shingles do require a more extensive roof installation and typically cost more than standard solar panels.
 However, their low-profile design blends in better with your home’s aesthetic, and they provide the same level of home protection as a traditional roof.
 If you hate the look of rooftop solar panels or have a picky homeowner association (HOA), solar shingles may be worth the higher price.

 How are solar shingles installed?